The Apprentice (British TV series) series 9: Controversy

-As part of the format's rules since the seventh series for applications to The Apprentice, the producers make clear that any participants who enter the contest must not include any company(s) to their business plan if they do not have either ownership or co-ownership.
-When Jordan Poulton applied for the programme, production staff hadn't properly checked his application, which showed that he had named a company in his business plan that was not his, a fact that was not noticed until the interviews stage of the contest, when Claude Littner discovered the staff's oversight.
+As part of the format's rules since the seventh series for applications to The Apprentice, the producers make clear that any participants who enter the contest must not include any company(s) in their business plan if they do not have either ownership or co-ownership.
+When Jordan Poulton applied for the programme, production staff had not properly checked his application, which showed that he had named a company in his business plan that was not his, a fact that was not noticed until the interviews stage of the contest, when Claude Littner discovered the staff's oversight.
+Furthermore, Poulton was only prepared to yield a 15.39% equity stake from the business to Lord Sugar, which is in direct contravention to the 50% partnership deal with Lord Sugar.
+Littner was so appalled by these revelations that he terminated the interview after deeming Poulton a "parasite".
 Although Poulton's involvement in the programme was broadcast, despite this oversight, he later admitted on Twitter, while thanking his supporters, that he had been "naive" and apologised for "wasting everyone's time".

 Ratings

 Official episode viewing figures are from BARB.

 Note: During the 2-hour final, the show was shared with The Apprentice: You're Hired, and as a result the figures are lower than usual.
 The first hour was the main show whereas the second hour was You're Hired.